CounterpartyXCP/Documentation/Introduction/about_counterparty.md

 **Counterparty is:**

+* A standardized format for creating advanced Bitcoin transactions
 * A feature-complete toolkit for designing decentralized applications
 * A decentralized system for creating and trading tokens without any counterparty risk
 * A proof-of-publication and proof-of-ownership platform